qbatten-grata/eng-practices/review/developer/cl-descriptions.md

 // Multiple tags are acceptable if kept short.
 #banana #apple: Assemble a fruit basket.

-// Tags can go anywhere in the CL description.
+// Tags can go anywhere in the PR description.
 > Assemble a fruit basket.
 >
 > #banana #apple